-All data is stored & encrypted on our ACU secure servers based in Australia.
+All data is stored and encrypted on our ACU secure servers based in Australia.
 Protected using industry best standards.

-Raw, identifiable data will only ever be accessed by the Institute for Positive Psychology and Education / Australian Catholic University Data Manager for deidentifiaction purposes.
-Only once deidentification has occurred will the data be passed on to the primary researchers from the Institute for Positive Psychology and Education – Health & Wellbeing Team
+Raw, identifiable data will only ever be accessed by the Institute for Positive Psychology and Education / Australian Catholic University Data Manager for deidentification purposes.
+Only once deidentification has occurred, will the data be passed on to the primary researchers from the Institute for Positive Psychology and Education – Health & Wellbeing Team

 You can talk to the researchers about this survey.
 Or if you need support you can reach out to any of the services available here.